Jabalpur Municipal Corporation: Overview

 The total area under JMC is 263.49 km2.
 The city is currently divided into 79 wards.
 Each ward elects a corporator.
 The winning party elects a council of members, who are responsible for various departments.
 The council members chose the Mayor among themselves.
 At present, there are seventy nine members in the council.
 The Commissioner of Jabalpur is the highest officer of Municipal Corporate Office, which is responsible for the departments of public works, revenue and tax, water supply, planning and development, fire brigade, health and sanitation, finance and accounts etc.

 History

 Pre-independence

 Jabalpur Municipal Corporation was established as Jabalpur Municipal Committee under Lucknow Nagar Palika Act of 1864 under which Dy.
 Commissioner was named as Chairman of Municipality.
 W. H. Newhard became the first person to hold the post.

 The first pre-independence Nagar Palika president of Jabalpur was Lt.
 Babu Kanchedi Lal Jain of Lal Bangla.
+Nagar Nigam was also built under the supervision of Shri Babu Kanchedilal Jain of Lal Bangla, that is why the architecture and colour pallet of Lal Bangla and Nagar Nigam Resemble each other very closely.

 In the year 1935 the state government took over the total administration of the Municipal Committee, and Murli Manohar Seth was appointed as its administrator.